One of our most loved gardening methods is the raised bed.

 When building a raised bed on grass , the soil should be at least 12 inches deep so the grass won’t come up.
 Weed barrier landscape fabric is also a good way to suppress the grass growth underneath.

 How to build a raised bed on concrete?
 No need to put wood on the bottom.
 You can put a raised bed directly on paving, but the following method is recommended: Start with 1-2″ of gravel to help with drainage, add a layer of weed barrier landscape fabric, along the sides and bottoms of the beds to keep the soil from running off.
 Then 18 inches or more of soil on top.

 What kind of wood should be used for raised garden beds?

 The key is to choose rot resistant wood such as Cedar, Redwood, or any local wood that has similar qualities, which can last 10 to 20 years.
 Certain types of pine can work, other types might be too soft.
 Talk to your local lumber yard.

 Avoid pressure treated wood, as they may contain harmful chemicals.
-Some say they are safer now than before, but I personally would still go with un-treated wood.
+Some say they are safer now than before, but I personally would still go with un-treated rot resistant species of wood.